Alumn0/derons/sc/README.md

 The **P-Admin**, which is the Commander by default, manages a public key/value store space for a specific top level domain, which can be utilized to provide additional services or information, such as trusted public DNS resolvers.

-The **Lt.Commander** is the actual domain owner who manages its contents and has the authority to trade it.<br>
+The **Lt.
+Commander** is the actual domain owner who manages its contents and has the authority to trade it.<br>
 <br>

 > [!IMPORTANT]